-Virginia's population is expected to grow by 27% between the years 2013 and 2040.
 By 2040, 18% of the population will be age 65 or older versus 13% in 2013.
 The resulting increase in travel needs will create much greater demand for public transportation.
 The number of public transportation systems and other transportation related agencies will increase as well as the level of service on existing systems.
 Public transportation must expand if the market share of travel currently held by public transportation is to be maintained.
 The Virginia Railway Express (VRE) service area and ridership demands are expected to expand and grow.
-VRE will need to increase existing service, replace and purchase additional railcars, establish new parking facilities, increase storage at its rail yards in Washington, D.C. and expand its service area.
+VRE will need to increase existing service, replace and purchase additional railcars, establish new parking facilities, increase storage at its rail yards in Washington.
+D.C. and expand its service area.
 Amtrak's service area and ridership demands are expected to continue to grow and expand.

-DRPT introduced two new intercity passenger rail services in Virginia through the Amtrak Virginia partnership.
-Service from Lynchburg into the Northeast Corridor began in October 2009, and service from Richmond into the Northeast Corridor in July 2010.
-An extension of that service to Norfolk began in December 2012.
-Virginia enjoys freight rail service from the eastern seaboard's largest two railroad carriers, NS and CSX.
-With changes in the global economy and growth in intermodal rail traffic, CSX and NS have continued to see growth in traffic and revenues.
+Virginia enjoys freight rail service from the eastern seaboard's largest two railroad carriers, Norfolk Southern and CSX.
+With changes in the global economy and growth in intermodal rail traffic, CSX and Norfolk Southern have continued to see growth in traffic and revenues.
 Shortline railroads also benefit from this growth.
 As a result, Virginia's railroads are investing in their infrastructure and adding capacity, which will create continued strong demand for DRPT's Passenger and Freight Rail, Rail Industrial Access, and Rail Preservation programs to benefit the rail network and the public of Virginia.